Alcohol Rehab in Washington State

 Patients will begin intensive alcohol use disorder therapies such as CBT, DBT and EMDR therapy.
 These treatments are meant to address the emotional stresses patients face during addiction recovery.
 It is also a successful form of relapse prevention.

-The alcohol rehab in Seattle also offers PHP and IOP treatment programs.
+The alcohol rehab in Seattle also offers outpatient treatment including PHP and IOP programs.
 While enrolled in our outpatient programs, patients will continue individual, group and family therapies.
 They will also have access to unique social services that will be beneficial to helping them navigate independent life.

 Get Help at our Alcohol Rehab in Washington State

 Recovery takes work, time and support.
 At Hotel California by the Sea, the alcohol rehab in Seattle provides tools and resources to help clients overcome their addiction to alcohol.
 Our clinical team understands the difficulties and struggles clients face when recovering from their addiction.
 We offer a variety of treatment options for drug and alcohol addiction.

 We provide rigorous therapies, medication management assistance and access to beneficial skill-building services to all clients.
 Reach out to us today to learn more about our alcohol addiction treatment program.
 The alcohol rehab in Washington State is determined to help you build a solid foundation for your recovery.

 Request a Call